theFlay/Smart_Home_App/README.md

 	- [ ] Sequence Diagram 2/2

 ## Stage Three - Connection Planning
-- [ ] Work out how to combine Stage one and Two
+- [ ] Work out how to combine Stages one and Two
 - [ ] If a server is needed:
 	- [ ] Work out how to do that
 	- [ ] Document
 - [ ] Documentation
-- [ ] Impleametation of basic server
+- [ ] Implementation of basic server
 	- [ ] Adapt as needed

 ## Stage Four - Foundations